Overtime – Episode #386 (Originally aired 04/29/16)

 He isn't ridiculous.
 Hillary's not prophesying this.

-Hillary is a gloom and doom.
+Hillary is already gloomy and doom.

 Hillary's the one who said we don't have to make America great again.
 America is great.